acoppes/acoppes/site/_drafts/tdd-games.markdown

 After having the initial context, I define the actions using my Triggers' Logic (which is like a simplified tool to control execution using Game Objects) in order to create the test.

 The Triggers' Logic is something I made to create logic composing Game Objects.
-There is a [blogpost I wrote at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaing where the inspiration came from and its first iterations.
-Even though it might look pretty similar to what I created at Ironide when working on Iron Marines, I coded it from zero and made different design decisions.
+There is a [blog posts I wrote at Gemserk](https://blog.gemserk.com/2017/03/27/playing-with-starcraft-2-editor-to-understand-how-a-good-rts-is-made/) explaing where the inspiration came from and its first iterations.
+Even though it might look pretty similar to what I created at Ironhide when working on Iron Marines, I coded it from zero and made different design decisions.

 For example, the actions for the previous test case could be:
   1. Move the character to the right.